Trump says he and first lady tested positive for coronavirus | WTOP

 “I don’t wear masks like him,” Trump said of Biden.
 “Every time you see him, he’s got a mask.
 He could be speaking 200 feet away from me, and he shows up with the biggest mask I’ve ever seen.”

+World leaders offered the president and first family their best wishes after their diagnosis, as governments used their case as a reminder for their citizens to wear masks and practice social distancing measures.

-Trump had been scheduled to attend a fundraiser and hold another campaign rally in Sanford, Florida, on Friday evening.
+On Friday, Trump had been scheduled to receive an intelligence briefing, attend a fundraiser and hold another campaign rally in Sanford, Florida.
 But just after 1 a.m., the White House released a revised schedule with only one event: a phone call on “COVID-19 support to vulnerable seniors.”

 Trump’s announcement came hours after he confirmed that Hope Hicks, one of his most trusted and longest-serving aides, had been diagnosed with the virus Thursday.
 Hicks began feeling mild symptoms during the plane ride home from a rally in Minnesota on Wednesday evening, according to an administration official who spoke on condition of anonymity to disclose private information.
 She was isolated from other passengers aboard the plane, the person said.

 Hicks had been with Trump and other senior staff aboard Marine One and Air Force One en route to that rally and had accompanied the president to Tuesday’s presidential debate in Cleveland, along with members of the Trump family.
-They did not wear masks during the debate, in violation of the venue rules.
+The Trump contingent removed their masks during the debate, in violation of the venue rules.

-Multiple White House staffers have previously tested positive for the virus, including Vice President Mike Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.
+Multiple White House staffers have previously tested positive for the virus, including Pence’s press secretary, Katie Miller, national security adviser Robert O’Brien and one of the president’s personal valets.

 But Trump has consistently played down concerns about being personally vulnerable, even after White House staff and allies were exposed and sickened.
-Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing masks in public and practicing social distancing.
-Instead, he has continued to hold campaign rallies that draw thousands of supporters.
+Since the coronavirus emerged earlier this year, Trump has refused to abide by basic public health guidelines — including those issued by his own administration — such as wearing face coverings in public and practicing social distancing.
+Instead, he has continued to hold campaign rallies that draw thousands of often mask-less supporters.

 Questions remain about why it took so long for Trump to be tested and why he and his aides continued to come to work and travel after Hicks fell ill.
-Trump traveled to New Jersey on Thursday for a fundraiser, exposing attendees to the virus.
+Trump traveled to New Jersey on Thursday for a fundraiser, potentially exposing attendees to the virus.
+Trump’s social media director Dan Scavino and press secretary Kayleigh McEnany, who were originally set to join him on the trip, were replaced at the last minute by other aides.

-Pence’s aides had no immediate comment on whether the vice president had been tested or in contact with Trump.
+McEnany briefed the press Thursday morning while Hicks was presumed to have the virus, but offered no public word on the case close to the president.

 It is unclear where the Trumps and Hicks may have caught the virus, but in his Fox interview, Trump seemed to suggest it may have been spread by someone in the military or law enforcement.